An overview of Baltimore County Public Schools

 Accomplishments and Accolades

-- More than half of all BCPS traditional and magnet high schools have been named among the nation's top high schools.
+- Sixty-three percent of all BCPS traditional and magnet high schools have been named among the nation's top high schools.

-- 13 schools were named among the top nine percent of high schools in the nation by The Washington Post (April 2013).
+- 15 schools were named among the top 11 percent of high schools in the nation by The Washington Post (April 2015).

-- 10 schools listed on U.S. News & World Report's "Best High Schools" list, including five ranking among the 500 best high schools in the nation (April 2013).
+- 16 schools included on U.S. News & World Report’s “Best High Schools” list, including four ranking among the 500 best high schools in the nation (May 2015).

 - Recognized by Education Week for having the second highest graduation rate among the nation's largest school districts (June 2013).

-- Recognized by the Schott Foundation for having the fourth highest graduation rate for African American males among the nation's large school districts (September 2012).
+- Recognized by the Schott Foundation as being tied with another school district for having the third highest graduation rate for African American males among the nation's large school districts (February 2015).

-- Led all Maryland school systems in earning the lion’s share of the national 2013 Scholastic Art & Writing Awards, among the most prestigious high school arts recognition programs in the nation.
-In all, 162 BCPS students earned awards in the program out of 410 statewide.
-County students also took home about 46 percent of the total number of awards – 368 of the 803 presented statewide.
+- Led all Maryland school systems in earning the lion’s share of national 2014 Scholastic Art & Writing Awards, among the most prestigious high school arts recognition programs in the nation.
+In all, 165 BCPS students from nine high schools earned awards in the program.
+County students took home about 37 percent of the total number of awards – 330 of the 899 – presented statewide.

 - Recognized in 2009 by EducationWeek, the International Society for Technology in Education, National Public Radio, and others for development of a groundbreaking partnership among Lockheed Martin, Northrop Grumman, The Johns Hopkins University, area software developers, and others.
 Launched first-of-its-kind virtual learning environment as a result of partnership.